rakirs2/DNAStore/README.md

 I don't really know too much about the space so I'm using this as a repository of my current knowledge/implementations-- Going through Rosalind.info problems and [BioInformatics Algorithms](https://www.bioinformaticsalgorithms.org/).
-Let's see where I end up
+Let's see where I end up.

 The theory here is that a more powerful machine can then come through a corpus of this data and analyze either the summary of a given set of underlying data or go deeper into the raw data-- whether it be protein expression or the